 The result– a natural rich, reddish brown hue that is exceptionally lustrous and supple to the touch.
 It is truly worth waiting for especially since our furniture is purchased for a lifetime of use.

-On the last post we talked about natural cherry wood furniture with regard to grain variations in the wood.
-Today I wanted to provide some detail about naturally occuring mineral deposits that are characteristic of cherry.
+Today I wanted to provide some detail about naturally occurring mineral deposits that are a characteristic of cherry.

 Mineral deposits (or pitch pockets) are natural and randomly occurring.
 They do not diminish the strength or quality of your furniture.
 As we say: they add to its uniqueness.